 THE BEGINNING OF THE ESTABLISHMENT OF THE SACRAMENT

 At its beginning, repentance, like other sacraments of the Orthodox Church, is the institution of the Divine.
 The grace to bind and solve sins was promised to the apostles Jesus Christ even during His earthly life.
-Thus, the Lord in a conversation about forgiving sins spoke to the apostles: "Elika, if you will bind to the earth, they will be bound in heaven, and even if you will permit them on the earth, they will be permitted in the heavens" (Matt.
-18, 18).
-This grace was also taught to the apostles and their successors, Jesus Christ, after the resurrection, when he often spoke with the disciples about the organization of His Church and instituted for her the sacrament.
-One day, after appearing to disciples after the resurrection, the Savior said: "Peace be unto you: as ambassador Me My Father, and I send you.
+Thus, in a conversation with a sinner who forgave those who sinned, he said to the apostles: "Elika, if you will bind to the earth, they will be bound in heaven, and if you will permit them to the earth, they will be permitted in the heavens" (Matthew 18, 18).
+This grace was taught to the apostles and their successors, Jesus Christ, after the resurrection, when he often talked with disciples about the organization of His Church and established ordinances for her.
+One day, after appearing to the disciples after the resurrection, the Savior said: "Peace be unto you: as ambassador Me My Father, and I send you.
 And these rivers, the dunes and the words to them: receive the Holy Spirit.
-Let them release their sins, they will be released to him, and hold them, keep them "(Jn.
-20, 21-23).
-Here grace and power to bind and solve sins is called the Holy Spirit, and thus permission or retention of them is a matter of God.
+Immediately release your sins, they will be released to him, and hold them, keep them "(John 20, 21-23).
+Here, grace and power to bind and solve sins is called the Holy Spirit, and thus permission or retention of them is a matter of God.
 This is the mystery.